gglanzani/blog.lanzani.nl/content/posts/2019-07-05-causes-of-burnout.md

 I think they're all tightly coupled: if you're good at planning, you must have prioritized properly by knowing what you can and cannot accomplish with your time, and if you have prioritized you must say no and you must have delegated tasks.
-If you're good at planning, you also can't be a perfectionist, because perfection is difficult to plan)
+If you're good at planning, you also can't be a perfectionist, because perfection is difficult to plan.

 I struggle with three of them mostly: delegating tasks, letting go of perfection, and saying no.